-When a stack is entrenched, a visual indicator is placed on top of it, showing a trench icon and the red figure -1 (see right here).
+When a stack is entrenched, a visual indicator is placed on top of it, showing a sandbag icon (see right here).
 See Illustration 8.3a

 Illustration 8.3a.

 An entrenchment inflicts to all attackers of the entrenched units a -1 penalty to the combat value of the attacking combat units.